IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 - If MP goes higher then or equal to strike price you incur of loss of premium, to reduce loss best not exercise the option.

-- If MP drops lower then strike price then you profit from exercising option.
+- If MP drops lower then strike price then you profit or reduce your losses from exercising option.

 ---